-Expected Outcomes and Significance: By evaluating initial drought tolerance across the 10 dominant species of the southern Appalachians, we will be able to better predict the effects of climate change on mixed-forest growth.
-We expect higher interspecific variability in drought tolerance and also low levels of intraspecific variation across the gap size and locations, with individuals from larger, more northern sites having higher levels of drought tolerance than closed-canopy individuals.
+Expected Outcomes and Significance: By evaluating initial drought tolerance across the 10 dominant species of the southern Appalachians coupled with nighttime warming, I will be able to better predict the effects of increasing temperatures and decreasing precipitation from climate change on mixed-forest growth.
+I expect higher interspecific variability in drought tolerance and also low levels of intraspecific variation across the gap size and locations, with individuals from larger having higher levels of drought tolerance than closed-canopy individuals due to increased heat tolerance.
+In addition, I expect individuals exposed to higher nighttime temperatures will demonstrate increased mortality and decreased recovery from drought.
 These findings are critical for forecasts as stress and disturbance are predicted to increase with warming.

-Hypothesis 3: The variability in soil temperature, soil moisture and soil nutrients at the soil surface will increase with increasing sized gaps.
+Hypothesis 3: The variability in soil temperature, soil moisture and soil nutrients at the soil surface will increase with increased gap size.
 Understanding soil microbial community structure is a strong predictor for site response to environmental change.
-We will record hourly soil temperature at each site using Hobo Loggers buried cm below the soil surface.
+I will record hourly soil temperature at each site using Hobo Loggers buried 5cm below the soil surface and evaluate light availabity using hemispherical canopy photos and then analyzing photos using Gap Analyzer software [Burton et al, 2014, Canham, 1990, Forrester et al., 2014].
 Volumetric soil moisture will be measured monthly using a portable soil moisture probe and throughfall will be recorded for each field season.
-We will collect soil cores from 0-10cm and 10-20cm for each field season and compare to soil cores collected at the same or similar sites from 2017 to compare soil microbial functional groups and nutrient content.
-We will then submit the soil cores to NCSU Soil Lab for standard nutrient analysis and to Microbial iD lab (Newark, DE) for PLFA analysis.
-Using structural equation modeling, we will evaluate the relationship of vertical and horizontal structure and soil microbial community structure.
+I will collect soil cores from 0-10cm and 10-20cm for each field season and compare to soil cores collected at the same or similar sites from 2017 (post-doc mentor collected and archived samples in 2017) to compare soil microbial functional groups and nutrient content.
+I will then submit the soil cores to NCSU Soil Lab for standard nutrient analysis and to Microbial iD lab (Newark, DE) for PLFA analysis.
+Using structural equation modeling, I will evaluate the relationship of vertical and horizontal structure and soil microbial community structure.

 Expected Outcomes and Significance: Through the interactive effects of climate change and rapid land-use change, gap size and location will influence soil microclimatic conditions as well as nutrient availability.
-We expect light availability and soil temperatures to be greatest in the northern portion of the gap, while maximum soil moisture will occur in the southern portion of the gap [Schatz et al., 2012; Raymond et al., 2006].
-By examining belowground responses to canopy gaps through soil moisture, temperature and nutrient composition, we will be able to greatly improve predictive climate models for the region and likely contribute to global modelling systems.
+I expect light availability and soil temperatures to be greatest in the northern portion of the gap, while maximum soil moisture will occur in the southern portion of the gap [Schatz et al., 2012; Raymond et al., 2006].
+By examining belowground responses to canopy gaps through soil moisture, temperature and nutrient composition, I will be able to greatly improve predictive climate models for the region and likely contribute to global modelling systems.

 Justification of Sponsoring Scientist and Host Institution: